Arsh90/Arsh90/README.md

 - 👾 Linux is my passion.

-- 💻 Currently using Arch Linux on qtile. 🥰
+- 💻 Currently using Arch Linux with qtile. 🥰

 ## 💙 Technologies 💙